The Mariners is a lovely 17th century building in the heart of Lyme Regis. Formerly a coaching house, it is a stylish mix of old and new.

 Extra night in Lyme Regis is possible.

 Your first day's walking brings you quickly to Charmouth at a gap in the coastal hills, which is a great place to look for fossils.
 There is a Heritage Visitors Centre.
 Your trail continues up and down several hills including the ascent of Golden Cap, the highest cliff on the coast of southern England giving wonderful views both along the coast and inland.
 Much of this area is owned by the National Trust and farmed using traditional methods meaning that it has plenty of wild flowers and butterflies in early summer.
 West Bay is a small harbour village with lovely sea cliff views.

 Day 3: West Bay - Abbotsbury

 An easier day in store.
 After some relatively small hills following the cliff tops, the trail levels out as you approach the amazing Chesil Beach - a huge ridge of shingle 13km long, creating a lagoon on its landward side.
-On the way there is the opportunity to visit the picturesque historic Dorset village of Burton Bradstock with many 17th century thatched cottages.
+On the way there is the opportunity to visit the picturesque historic Dorset village of Burton Bradstock with many 17th-century thatched cottages.
 This stretch is good for bird spotting and there is a nature conservation reserve.
-Your walking trail turns inland at the start of the beach and shortly afterwards reaches the pretty village of Abbotsbury with lots of stone and thatched cottages as well as a number of other buildings and sites of interest.
-14km, +210m
+Your walking trail turns inland at the start of the beach and shortly afterwards reaches the pretty village of Abbotsbury with lots of stone and thatched cottages as well as several other buildings and sites of interest.

 The short break option finishes at Lulworth and your holiday ends after breakfast on day 6